Brook Cottage, Challacombe

 - Pool (private)

 Outside the sliding door from the dining area there is a small terrace with table and chairs that opens to the patio fronting the sun room.
 Two loungers are provided.
 A couple of steps go down at each end to the garden which is well enclosed by fencing.
 There are lovely views over the neighbouring fields across the combe.
 Please ensure that dogs do not escape from the garden as horses are kept in the fields at the end and sheep are frequently grazed there.
 It is possible that cattle, both cows and a bull or bullocks may be grazed occasionally as well.
 Please note that the fields are connected and what seems to be an empty field beyond the gate may suddenly be busy with a flock of sheep.
 There is a hose point at the front of the cottage for rinsing boots and muddy dogs.
-Challacombe, though a tiny village, boasts a delightful little village shop and Post Office that stocks the essentials and also serves delicious cream teas.
-Home-cooked frozen takeaway meals are also available.
+Challacombe, though a tiny village, boasts a delightful little village shop and Post Office that stocks the essentials.
+Home-cooked frozen takeaway meals are sometimes available.
+For more particular supplies we suggest pre-ordering from your supermarket or going to the village shop in Bratton Flemming or the Pavillion Community Shop in Parracombe that also serves teas and light food.
 South Molton is a charming market town eleven miles away that has a Sainsburys supermarket and the famous Pannier market on Thursdays and Saturdays.
 Tesco, Sainsburys and Asda deliver to the area and all have outlets in Barnstaple.
 The Black Venus Inn is very popular with locals and is known far and wide for its very good kitchen.
 You are advised to check for bookings as it sometimes fills up.

 Electric vehicle charge point